-The Vaccination Acceptance Research Network (VARN) is an entity for global leadership in the application and advancement of social and behavioral science insights, research and expertise.
-Participating members meet to discuss and address socio-behavioral approaches to vaccination research, identify gaps in existing research and opportunities for new interdisciplinary research and work collaboratively to address vaccine acceptance in low- and middle-income country settings.
-Members include multidisciplinary academic researchers, stemming from the social and behavioral science fields, global health, global health practitioners and Sabin’s Social and Behavioral Research Grant Program partners.
-Drawing from multiple disciplines, VARN participants link social and behavioral research insights with programming and policy by:
+The Vaccination Acceptance Research Network (VARN) is an entity for global leadership in the application and advancement of social and behavioral science insights, research and expertise on vaccination acceptance.
+Participating members meet to discuss and address socio-behavioral approaches to vaccination research, identify gaps in existing research and opportunities for new interdisciplinary research and work collaboratively to address vaccination acceptance in low- and middle-income country settings.
+Members include multidisciplinary academic researchers, global health practitioners and Sabin’s Social and Behavioral Research Grant Program partners.
+Drawing from multiple disciplines, VARN members link social and behavioral research insights with programming and policy by:

 - Analyzing vaccination topics from various theoretical and methodological approaches to guide the design of solutions around vaccination acceptance and demand